 - Keep in mind that anything left outside the tent (boots, food, etc) will freeze.

-- You must check to see which campsites are open during winter as many are only open during the summertime and have a backup plan with contact info for guesthouses/hotels along your route in case the weather becomes hazardous.
+- Leave a travel plan here, and a have a backup plan with contact info for guesthouses/hotels along your route in case the weather becomes hazardous.

 Camping in the highlands